Metrisim Logo

 Output and simulator

 The above script will generate various statistics as output, such as the coefficients and will also output partworth charts.
+However, unlike Metrisim's simulator, this does not allow for the possibility of incorporating respondent weights (for representation) or volume weights.
 The screenshot below, shows partworths per UHT milk brand output by the R conjoint package.
 As can be seen Parmalat leads, while profiles branded as Kinder Green have the lowest purchase probability.

 Example of how the partworths saved by the script should look

-While R conjoint is a very useful open-source tool, it is limited in terms of the simulator, which provides no way to incorporate external effects, calibration or respondent / volume weighting.
+While R conjoint is a very useful open-source tool, it is limited in terms of the simulator, and is missing various features such as a way to incorporate external effects, calibration or respondent / volume weighting and interactivity.
 It is also not very user-friendly for non-technical users and is fairly cumbersome to use.
 The output is also not too attractive, and must be manually positioned in PowerPoint.
 The cluster analysis is also not presented in a way that is useful in practice.

 Metrisim provides a solution to all of this, while being compatible with the R conjoint package’s output files.
 Metrisim uses the partworths to automatically construct a market simulator that provides better accuracy and enhances analyst productivity.
 Metrisim also offers a complete suite - including design and estimation - which offers an alternative path to using open source tools such as R conjoint, for those seeking more convenience.